ChainAgnostic/CAIPs/CAIPs/caip-341.md

 ### Establishing Connection

-When the target type is `extensionId`, the dapp MUST use the `extensionId` to establish a connection with the wallet using the `externally_connectable` browser API.
+When the target type is Extension ID, the dapp MUST use the Extension ID to establish a connection with the wallet using the `externally_connectable` browser API.
 All subsequent communication with the wallet SHOULD be conducted over the `externally_connectable` API using `runtime.connect()` and `runtime.sendMessage()`.

 Example of establishing a connection and sending a message: